zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: boolean
           :required: false

-     - Indicate if you're about to deliver digital goods, like for example a license.
+     - Indicate if you are about to deliver digital goods, like for example a license.
 Setting this parameter can have consequences for your Seller Protection by PayPal.
 Please see `PayPal's help article <https://www.paypal.com/us/brc/article/seller-protection>`_ about Seller Protection for more information.